-1. What is new on your list and what have you removed.
+1. What is new on your list and why were these wines chosen?

 Most new wines on our list are favourites that we have been tasting lately they are often wines which will be listed on our first page “wines of the moment” they reflect a varieties of grapes and taste from different countries and represent good value.